 Here are some valuable guidelines that you can use when you build a customer survey.
 The end goal of the survey is also to collect candid feedback or constructive criticism along the touchpoints.

-When seeking open feedback, focus on clearly asking for a candid response.
+Focus on clearly asking for a candid response.
 Avoid using closed questions or leading phrases.
 This may encourage one-word answers or restrict critical thinking.
-Keep the answer space directly pertaining to the question you ask.
+Seek answers immediately after collecting a response on the numeric scale.

 For example “Share your reason for the rating below:”.